iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___3.9.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.covid19 2 reviews"/>
 </p>

+> On the surface the app appears to do what it claims.
+I will update my review once I've had a chance to inspect the code for myself and do some testing of my own.<br> :date: __2020-07-05 23:34:48__

 > Dont like it<br> :date: __2020-07-04 07:09:53__

 > Can't get it to load update ?
 But phone gets jammed regularly in this ongoing hostage scenario.<br> :date: __2020-06-04 01:51:24__